munificent/craftinginterpreters/book/a-virtual-machine.md

 </aside>

-Before we start pumping fun code into our VM, let's go ahead and wire it up to the interpreter's main entrypoint:
+Before we start pumping fun code into our VM, let's go ahead and wire it up to the interpreter's main entrypoint.

 ^code main-init-vm (1 before, 1 after)

 We spin up the VM when the interpreter first starts.
-Then when we're about to exit, we wind it down:
+Then when we're about to exit, we wind it down.

 ^code main-free-vm (1 before, 1 after)